andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/09-guanacaste.md

 </figure>

 After getting our fill of the catarata we head back down the trail for a traditional Tico lunch and hit the road back to town.
-On the way out here Ian had mentioned that Papagayo brewing was on the way, home of one of my favorite brews down here, their Passion Fruit Ale.
+On the way back Ian mentions that we'll pass right by Papagayo Brewing, home of one of my favorite
+brews: the Passion Fruit Ale.
 Well dadgum if it's on the way we might as well stop off for a beer right?

 Ian concurs and we belly up to the bar at Papagayo Brewing Company.
 The first beer tastes so good I must order another.
 I must!
 I must!
-While enjoying our second (third) round Ian mentions that this shopping center has two other breweries so it looks like we have ourselves an impromptu brewery tour.
-We finish up at Papagayo and head over to Numu Brewing, which has a pretty nice tasting room with an upstairs lounge atop a spiral staircase.
+While enjoying our second (third) round Ian mentions that this shopping center has two other breweries - looks like we have ourselves an impromptu brewery tour.

+We finish
+up at Papagayo and head over to Numu Brewing, which has a pretty nice tasting room with an upstairs lounge atop a spiral staircase.
 Ian and I enjoy some Chorotega IPAs while chatting with Robert the owner, who originally hails from Chicago.
-I make sure to serve him a heaping pile of shit talking regarding the epic implosion of the Cubs, which is nearly as satisfying as the beer.
+I make sure to serve him a heaping pile of shit-talking regarding the epic implosion of the Cubs, which is nearly as satisfying as the beer.

 The last stop on our spur of the moment beer tour is Captain J Match Brewing